timharek/everyday-privacy/report.md

 # Platforms/services
 <!-- TODO -->
-I chose to use the most common and popular services, as these are well known and they can often be overlooked in terms of security and privacy, specifcally Facebook, Instagram and Snapchat, or even more specifically Facebook Inc. and Snap Inc. They are all social networks, and function in different ways.
+I chose to use the most common and popular services, as these are well known and they can often be overlooked in terms of security and privacy, specifcally Facebook products and Snapchat, or even more specifically Facebook Inc. and Snap Inc. They are all social networks, and function in different ways.

 <!-- Explain what each service is -->
 Snap Inc. is camera company, they provide fast and fun ways to express yourself, live in the momemnt, learn about the world and have fun together.
-Facebook Inc. is a technology company that offers services in their social network ecosystem, i.e. Facebook, Instagram and WhatsApp.
+Facebook Inc. is a technology company that offers services in their social network ecosystem, i.e. Facebook, Instagram, WhatsApp and Oculus.

 Disclaimer: The project-website has more than these services, they are more a proof of concept in order to show what the website would look like with information from all of the services.

 ## Privacy policies
 <!-- TODO -->
 The purpose of a privacy policy is to disclose all of the different ways a company uses, discloses and manages a customer or client's data[^6].
 Here I will go into what each of the policies say they collect and why they collect what they collect.
-To make it clear from the get-go, Facebook's and Instagram's policies are identical, the only notable mention is that they have swapped out the name of the different products whenever neccessary, therefore when I mention Facebook, Instagram will follow the same suit.

 ### Snapchat (Snap Inc.)
 Snapchat presents their policy in two ways, one that is easy to read, like a summary, and one more technical and detailed.
 Both of them cover the same material, but the technical version lets you know what they collect, why they collect it and who they share that information with.
 I will cover the more technical one, as it contains more information.

 The policy is divided into different sections;

 - "Information We Collect",
 - "How We Use Information",
 - "How We Share Information",